Ching-Chuen Chan: Career

-Chan's influence on electric vehicles dates back to the 1970’s during the oil crisis.
+Chan's influence on electric vehicles dates back to the 1970s during the oil crisis.
 A test center for electric vehicles was established in Hawaii.
 As a published author on electric vehicles, Chan was sought out by the US for his expertise.

 In 1981, he began his tenure at the University of Hong Kong as a lecturer.
 In 1986, Chan established the International Research Center for Electric Vehicles at the University of Hong Kong, with backing from the U.S. Department of Energy and the University of Hawaii.
 In 1990, he organized the 10th International Electric Vehicle Symposium in Hong Kong.
 At the university, he became a Senior Lecturer, Reader, and ultimately served as the Honda Chair Professor of Engineering from 1994 to 2002.
 During this time, he also held the position of Head of the Department of Electrical & Electronic Engineering from 1994 to 2000.

 Chan has held numerous academic positions at other institutions worldwide.
 In 1989, he served as a Visiting Professor at the University of California at Berkeley.
 In 1995, he held a similar position at MIT.
 In 1997, he was honored as the Faraday Memorial Lecturer in India.
 In 2000, he received the IEEE International Lecture Medal from the Institution of Electrical Engineers in the U.K., where he delivered an international lecture on electric vehicles.
 In 2001, he became a Bye-Fellow of Churchill College at Cambridge University.
 In 2002, he became a Guest Professor at the University of California at Davis, overseeing a post-graduate course on electric vehicles.
 Additionally, he has been recognized as a Distinguished Lecturer of the IEEE and has held the title of Honorary Professor at various institutions such as Tsinghua University, Shanghai Jiao Tong University, Harbin Institute of Technology, Southeast University, and as Dean of the School of Information and Electrical Engineering at China University of Mining and Technology.